More than just exercise...

 Experience

 Alex studied physiotherapy at Cardiff University and graduated with a first class honours.
-After a year working as a rotational physiotherapist in the NHS, he worked as a private musculoskeletal physiotherapist in Swansea, alongside doing weekend orthopaedic shifts.
+After a year working as a rotational physiotherapist in the NHS, he worked as a private musculoskeletal physiotherapist in Swansea, alongside doing weekend orthopaedic shifts, gaining extensive clinical experience in assessment, diagnosis and rehabilitation.

-Alex returned to the UK in 2022, and worked as a triage physiotherapist before becoming a lecturer in Birmingham.
+Alex returned to the UK in 2022, and has worked as both a triage physiotherapist and first contact practitioner and clinical specialist MCAT physiotherapist.
+Alex set up ABPT physiotherapy in worked as a triage physiotherapist before becoming a lecturer in Birmingham.

 Alex continues to lecture alongside his private work, and is also employed as a specialist physiotherapist and FCP within the NHS.
 Alex is in the process of completing both his postgraduate certificate in higher education and his level 2 FCP portfolio.